 Subscribe to Multi-Family Insider Secrets on your favorite podcast app:

-Esther Reizes-Lowenbein is a commercial real estate realtor, investor and investment manager.
-In just 3.5 years, Esther has transacted over $300M+ of CRE, raised about 40M in private equity and began heavily investing in CRE, already amassing a large portfolio of properties across the industrial, office, retail and Multifamily assets.
-She considers herself a serial networker and has a knack at connecting buyers, sellers and investors.
+Esther Reizes-Lowenbein is a commercial real estate realtor, investor, and investment manager.
+In just 3.5 years, Esther has transacted over $300M+ of CRE, raised about 40M in private equity, and began heavily investing in CRE, already amassing a large portfolio of properties across the industrial, office, retail and Multifamily assets.
+She considers herself a serial networker and has a knack for connecting buyers, sellers, and investors.
 She works diligently to provide optimal service to her clients and investors.
-In addition to raising PE, Esther manages investments, coordinates public relations and ensures projects move along at the appropriate pace.
+In addition to raising PE, Esther manages investments, coordinates public relations, and ensures projects move along at the appropriate pace.

 - Esther’s a commercial real estate investor, investment manager, mom of eight children, and a former speech pathologist.

 - We can’t necessarily see when the market is going to crash- there’s no clear signs.

 - Texas, Florida, Arizona are hot markets right now- everyone’s flooding into these areas.